 There’s no denying that templates can be a huge time saver when creating marketing materials.
 Remember you can’t build a brand from templates.
 However, you should use custom branded templates to create brand consistency.
 Above all, you need to be strategic and create branded templates with specific brand goals.
 As a result, you don’t just speed up your content creation—you build equity with brand continuity.

-P.S. if you are looking to get started with Creative Cloud Express, check out our course on LinkedIn Learning!
+P.S. if you are looking to get started with Adobe Express, check out our course on LinkedIn Learning!

 This post contains some affiliate links and we may be compensated if you make a purchase using them.